Back to Virtues and Vices

 "But Mary kept all these words, pondering them in her heart." - Luke 2:19

 Recollection is the gathering of the soul inward under God.
-It is not mere quietness, and it is not introverted preference.
-It is the habit of remaining interiorly available to God rather than scattered across impressions, noises, curiosities, and impulses.
+It is not mere quietness and not a matter of temperament.
+It is the habit of remaining interiorly available to God rather than scattered across noises, curiosities, impressions, and impulses.
 Dissipation is the opposite habit: the soul's continual leakage outward.

-Our Lady pondering in her heart gives a beautiful scriptural image of recollection.
-She receives, keeps, and interiorly weighs what God has given.
+Our Lady pondering in her heart gives one of Scripture's clearest images of recollection.
+She receives, keeps, and inwardly weighs what God has given.
 This is not passivity.
 It is holy custody.
-Likewise our Lord's calls to watch and pray assume an inward gatheredness without which vigilance is impossible.
+Our Lord's command to watch and pray also assumes this gatheredness, because vigilance is impossible in a soul that is perpetually scattered.1

-Scripture also repeatedly warns against wandering, distraction, and the unguarded senses.
-These are not only problems of attention.
-They are problems of interior rule.
+Scripture also warns repeatedly against wandering, distraction, and unguarded senses.
+These are not only defects of attention.
+They are failures of interior rule.
 The soul that cannot remain gathered rarely remains strong.

-The Carmelite and Salesian traditions are especially rich here, but the instinct is much older.
+The Carmelite and Salesian traditions are especially rich here, but the instinct is older and wider than either school.
 Recollection is treated as a condition of prayer and self-command because the interior life cannot deepen in constant dissipation.
-The Fathers likewise warn against curiositas, idle talk, and outward scattering.
+The Fathers likewise warn against curiositas, idle talk, and outward scattering.2

-This does not mean that every Christian must live in monastic silence.
-It means that every Christian needs some custody of heart, memory, imagination, and speech.
-Recollection is a moral and spiritual discipline, not a temperament.
+This does not mean every Christian must live as a monastic recluse.
+It means every Christian needs some custody of heart, memory, imagination, and speech.
+Recollection is a moral and spiritual discipline, not a private preference.

 The saints also show recollection in action.
 They were not always withdrawn from life, but many were profoundly gathered within it.
-They carried an interior center that noise could not easily steal.
+They carried an interior center that noise could not easily steal because it had already been given to God.

 The present age is radically dissipated.
 Noise, screens, constant novelty, and perpetual commentary make recollection difficult.
 Many souls now live almost entirely in reaction.
 They have little interior stillness, little custody, and therefore little strength.